A refined transversality theorem on linear perturbations and its applications: Introduction

+Moreover, in \cite{Ichiki2018T}, the transversality theorem of \cite{Ichiki2018C} on generic linear perturbations described above had been improved so that it works even in the case where manifolds and mappings are not necessarily of class $C^\infty$ (see \cref{thm:appmain1_t} of this paper).
+The theorem also yields applications on a composition of an immersion and a generically linearly perturbed mapping (as in \cref{thm:Morse2,thm:immersion2} of this paper).
+Moreover, it also gives an application not only to singularity theory but also to multiobjective optimization (see \cref{thm:simplicial_generic} of this paper).
+Namely, it has been a useful tool to yield various applications on generically linearly perturbed mappings.

+However, the transversality theorem (\cref{thm:appmain1_t}) is still in the stage of Lebesgue measures and therefore are its applications since Thom's parametric transversality theorem is used as a lemma in its proof.
+On the other hand, in \cite{Ichiki2022a}, Thom's parametric transversality theorem had been already improved from a new perspective of Hausdorff measures which generalize Lebesgue measures.
+Thus, the purpose of this paper is to give a refined version of the transversality theorem from the viewpoint of Hausdorff measures and its various applications.

-In \cite{Ichiki2018C}, for a $C^\infty$ immersion (resp., a $C^\infty$ injection) $f:X\to V$ and an arbitrary $C^\infty$ mapping $g:V\to \R^\ell$, a transversality theorem on the $1$-jet extension (resp., on crossings) of $(g+\pi)\circ f:X\to \R^\ell$ $(\pi\in \mathcal{L}(\R^m,\R^\ell)-\Sigma)$ is given, where $X$ is a $C^\infty$ manifold, $V$ is an open subset of $\R^m$ and $\Sigma$ is a subset of $\mathcal{L}(\R^m,\R^\ell)$ with Lebesgue measure zero (for details, see Theorem~1 (resp., Theorem~2) in \cite{Ichiki2018C}).
-In \cite{Ichiki2018T}, the two transversality theorems on generic linear perturbations described above are improved so that these work even in the case where manifolds and mappings are not necessarily of class $C^\infty$.
-However, these are transversality theorems from the viewpoint of Lebesgue measures (for details, see Theorems ~1 and 2 in \cite{Ichiki2018T}).
+In \cite{Ichiki2018C,Ichiki2018T}, not only immersions but also injections are investigated.
+More precisely, in \cite{Ichiki2018C}, for a $C^\infty$ injection $f$ from a $C^\infty$ manifold $X$ into an open set $V$ of $\R^m$ and a $C^\infty$ mapping $g:V\to \R^\ell$, a specialized transversality theorem on crossings of a composition of $f$ and a mapping obtained by generically linearly perturbing $g$ and its applications are also given from the viewpoint of Lebesgue measures.
+Furthermore, in \cite{Ichiki2018T}, the specialized transversality theorem and some of its applications have been improved so that they work even in the case where manifolds and mappings are not necessarily of class $C^\infty$.

-On the other hand, in this section, as applications of \cref{thm:main}, we give two transversality theorems on generic linear perturbations from the viewpoint of Hausdorff measures (see \cref{thm:appmain1,thm:appmain2}), which are further improvements of the transversality theorems from the viewpoint of Lebesgue measures described above.
+On the other hand, for refined versions of these injective cases from the viewpoint of Hausdorff measures, there are still some supplementary problems that remain unsolved (for details, see \cref{rem:thm:appmain1_rem}~\cref{rem:thm:appmain1_rem_injection}).
+Thus, in this paper, we do not treat injective cases, but we give an application to multiobjective optimization from the viewpoint of singularity theory and differential topology, which is a refined version of a result obtained in \cite{Hamada2019} (\cref{thm:simplicial_generic} in this paper) from a new perspective of Hausdorff measures.

+The remainder of this paper is organized as follows.
+In \cref{sec:main}, we state the main theorem.
+In \cref{sec:preparation}, we review the definition of Hausdorff measures and prepare an essential tool for the proof of the main theorem, and in \cref{sec:appmain1}, we show the main theorem.
+In \cref{sec:appfurther}, we give applications of the main theorem.
+In \cref{sec:appmulti}, we also give an application of the main theorem to multiobjective optimization from the viewpoint of singularity theory and differential topology, and in \cref{sec:simpliciality_generic_proof}, we give the proof of the application.